Specialized Back Hypertrophy Program

 Structure & Function: Muscles Of The Back

-There are two very large muscles that cover almost the entire back.
+There are two large muscles that cover almost the entire back.
 They are the trapezius and latissimus dorsi.
-These two prominent superficial muscles together extend from the skull all the down to the sacrum and illium.
+These two prominent superficial muscles together extend from the skull all the way down to the sacrum and illium.
 There are also three smaller muscles, which lie deep to the trapezius and latissimus dorsi, which assist these larger muscles.

 Superficial Muscles: